to-my-learning-path/advice-generator-app/README.md

 ### Built with

 - Semantic HTML5 markup
-- CSS custom properties
 - Flexbox
 - Mobile-First Approach
+- TailWind CSS
+- React
+- SWR

 ### What I learned

-...
+I learned how to use SWR to call the API and display the results.

 ## Author